Karl Kreibich (politician, born 1883): Fascism and World War

 He returned to Czechoslovakia in 1933, become the editor of the daily newspaper Rote Fahne ('Red Banner').
 He was elected to the Czechoslovak Senate in 1935.
 In 1938 he emigrated to London, following the Munich Pact.
 In spite of his anti-fascist credentials, Kreibich was interned by British authorities due to his German ethnicity for a period.
 His daughter Ilse was arrested by the Gestapo in Prague and sent to concentration camp.

 During the Second World War, Kreibich collaborated with Edvard Beneš' Czechoslovak government-in-exile.
 In 1941 he was inducted in the Czechoslovak State Council.
 As a member of the London-based State Council he took part in approving the controversial Beneš decrees, paving the way for mass expulsions of ethnic Germans from Czechoslovakia.

 Later years

 He returned to Czechoslovakia in 1945.
 At the time, Kreibich was an established historian and scholar.
 In 1948 he became chairman of the Czechoslovak-Israeli Friendship Association.

-Between 1950-1952 he served as the Czechoslovak ambassador to the Soviet Union.
+Between 1950 and 1952 he served as the Czechoslovak ambassador to the Soviet Union.
 Kreibich fell out of favour with the Communist Party, as he emerged as a major critic of the Slánský trial.
 He was abruptly recalled from his Moscow posting.

 From 1952 onwards, Kreibich was politically isolated.
 His biography did not get published, and the Institute of Party History began downgrading his past role as a founder of the communist movement in Czechoslovakia.
 Kreibich died in Prague on 2 August 1966.